amirweiss15/academic-kickstart/content/project/DLOC/index.md

 # To use, add an image named `featured.jpg/png` to your project's folder.
 [image]
   # Caption (optional)
-  caption = "Architecture of the proposed deep neural network for data-driven direct localization.
+  caption = "Architecture of the proposed deep neural network for data-driven direct localization in underwater acoustics.
 The model is comprised of three sub-models, which are initially trained individually to estimate range, azimuth and inclination." preview_only = true
   # Focal point (optional)
   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight